Partibrejkers I

-Partibrejkers I is the debut eponymous album by the Serbian garage rock/punk rock band Partibrejkers, released by Jugoton in 1985.
+Partibrejkers I is the debut eponymous album by the Serbian and Yugoslav garage rock/punk rock band Partibrejkers, released by Jugoton in 1985.

 The album was reissued on CD in 1995 by WTC Wien.

 The album was polled in 1998 as the 18th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).